Please contact 07557 785621 and leave a message for availability and bookings or email us at firstname.lastname@example.org

 Arizona - Is a female American Kestrel.
 She is one of the smallest birds of prey we have here at the centre but also one of the very loudest!
 She hatched in 2015 and was hand reared, hence her noise towards her 'mum and dad'!
 She is a lovely bird to watch in our flying displays, blink and you might miss her!

 Barbossa - Barbossa, or Captain Barbossa to give you his full name, is a Red Kite.
-One of our native species that nearly extinct in England just over 100 years ago.
+One of our native species that became nearly extinct in England just over 100 years ago.
 They have since been rereleased and are currently doing very well.
 Barbossa was born this year and has joined our educational team at the centre where he will serve as an ambassador for his species.
 They are one of the most distinct birds of prey in the UK with their beautiful red forked tail and stunning blue head feathers.
 Barbossa will undergo training to join our flying team and will be seen during our Open Day flying displays in the near future.

 The birds above are the most popular and most of them are availabe to be handled.
 However, you are also welcome to visit our Facebook page to see more of the birds you can choose to adopt.